Azure/data-api-builder/docs/graphql.md

 ### Create

 To create a new element of the desired entity, the `create<entity>` mutation is provided.
-The create mutation requires the `item` parameter, where entity's mandatory fields values, to be used when creating the new item, are specified.
+The create mutation requires the `item` parameter, where values for entity's mandatory fields, to be used when creating the new item, are specified.

 ```graphql
 create<entity>(item: <entity_fields>)